 Goals and Product Requirements

 Are all the project stakeholders on the same page?
 Many times, teams don’t create any consensus among each other when deciding a goal.
-It causes team members to go in a different direction as there was no clear plan on who is supposed to do what.
+It causes engineering team members to go in a different direction as there was no clear plan on who is supposed to do what.

 This section covers what you will build and how much the system can handle?
 It’s about sharing the technical behaviors of the new product and its limitations.

 The focus has been laid on being detail-oriented and specific.
 For this, product managers may determine SLAs (service level agreement), capacity, and failure tolerance of the project.

 Out of Scope